Quantifying Environmental and Line-of-Sight Effects in Models of Strong Gravitational Lens Systems

-Lastly, we consider our 3-D lens models.
-We initially treat all perturbing galaxies in the tidal approximation.
-This allows us to disentangle the non-linear effects, which are included in our models because we use the same mass model that was used to generate the lensing observables, and higher-order terms, which are included when generating the lens observables (see Section \ref{sec:observables}), but not in the fits.
+We now consider our Lens+3D Tides models (Section \ref{sec:3Dtides}).
+These models include the nonlinear redshift effects, but treat all perturbing galaxies in the tidal approximation.
 Figure \ref{fig:los_triangle} shows posterior distributions of the recovered lens parameters and Hubble constant.
 There is no bias in any of the parameters recovered from these models.
-Our 3-D Lens models avoid the biases seen in other models because, rather than treating shear and convergence separately, we build a physical model and then extract both shear and convergence self-consistently.
+Our Lens+3D Tides models avoid the biases seen in other models because, rather than treating shear and convergence separately, we build a physical model and then extract both shear and convergence self-consistently.
 We favor this approach because shear and convergence arise from the same underlying mass distribution and are therefore not independent.

+The main difference between the Lens+Shear and the Lens+3D Tides models is the inclusion of nonlinear effects in the latter.
+Therefore, the broader posterior distributions that we observe for the Lens+Shear models must be driven by nonlinear effects.

-However, there are strong correlations among the recovered ellipticity, power law index, and Hubble constant for our 3-D lens models.
+However, there are strong correlations among the recovered ellipticity, power-law index, and Hubble constant for our 3D lens models.
 These correlations involving the Hubble constant are associated with the ``lens profile degeneracy'': there can be a range of density profiles that all yield a good fit but lead to different values for $h$. \citet{Kochanek02} shows that to lowest order the degeneracy is characterized by the scaling $h \propto 1 - \langle \kappa \rangle$ where $\langle \kappa \rangle$ is the average convergence from the main lens in the annulus between the image positions.
 If we assume that the image annulus is narrow and centered on the Einstein radius, we can evaluate the angle average as